dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ## Compiled bindings in XAML

+In .NET MAUI 8, compiled bindings are disabled for any XAML binding expressions that define the `Source` property, and are unsupported on multi-bindings.
+These restrictions have been removed in .NET MAUI 9.

 By default, .NET MAUI doesn't produce build warnings for bindings that don't use compiled bindings, unless you've enabled NativeAOT for your app.
 However, you can opt into compiled bindings warnings being produced by setting the `$(MauiStrictXamlCompilation)` build property to `true` in your app's project file (*.csproj):

 ```xml